xiaoxuan-cai/xiaoxuan-cai.github.io/_pages/about.md

 author_profile: true
 ---

 I am an assistant professor at the <a href="https://stat.osu.edu/">the Statistics Department at Ohio State University</a>.
 I received my Ph.D. training in Biostatistics with <a href="http://www.crawfordlab.io/">Dr. Forrest W. Crawford</a>, at the <a href="https://publichealth.yale.edu/biostat/"> School of Public Health</a> at Yale University.
-I received my postdoc training with <a href="https://www.lindavaleri.com/">Dr. Linda Valeri</a> at <a href="https://www.publichealth.columbia.edu/academics/departments/biostatistics">the Department of Biostatistics</a>, Columbia University.
+I received my postdoc training with <a href="https://www.lindavaleri.com/">Dr. Linda Valeri</a> at <a href="https://www.publichealth.columbia.edu/academics/departments/biostatistics">the Mailman School of Public Health, Department of Biostatistics</a> at Columbia University.

 ### Education
 - Ph.D in Biostatistics, Yale University (Advisor: Forrest W. Crawford)